MentalN/Genius-NoToken-Scraper/README.md

 Result:
-Initiall the album in parsed in a CSV file: [data.csv](https://github.com/MentalN/Genius-NoToken-Scraper/blob/master/data.csv) and then the final results are outputed as a JSON file[data.JSON](https://github.com/MentalN/Genius-NoToken-Scraper/blob/master/data.json)
+Initiall the album in parsed in a CSV file: [data.csv](https://github.com/MentalN/Genius-NoToken-Scraper/blob/master/data.csv) and then the final results are outputed as a JSON file [data.JSON](https://github.com/MentalN/Genius-NoToken-Scraper/blob/master/data.json)